kagisearch/kagi-docs/kagi/src/getting-started/faqs.md

 We are confident that Kagi will help you amplify your search abilities, become more creative in finding information, and accelerate your productivity.

+## How do I get help with Kagi?

+Beyond using this knowledge base, you have several options:

+- We have a [feedback forum](https://kagifeedback.org) for bug reports and feature requests.
+- We have a [Discord server](https://kagi.com/discord) where you can provide general feedback and directly communicate with our community.
+- You can email [support@kagi.com](mailto:support@kagi.com) for help.
+Before emailing, please see if your issue has been addressed on this knowledge base or the [feedback forum](https://kagifeedback.org).

 ## How do I set Kagi as my default search engine?

 You can install a free browser extension or manually configure your browser to use Kagi Search.
 Check out our [documentation](setting-default.md) for details.